-La Plata Electric Association, Inc. (LPEA) Safety Coordinator Bret Cochrane reminds us that generators must be connected safely and used properly.
+LPEA Safety Specialist Trenton Webber reminds us that generators must be connected safely and used properly.
 The two biggest hazards are carbon monoxide poisoning and "back-feed."

 Prevent carbon monoxide (CO) poisoning.
 Always place the generator outdoors and make certain it is vented to the open air.
 Never operate it indoors, in a confined area (such as a garage, shed, or similar area), or near windows and doors, even with fans running.